wertzy/shoporswap/README.md

 ## Sprint #1:

-* Goal (Starting 3/24): Develop the functionality to create a User, create clothing, and view clothing inventory.
+* Goal: Develop the functionality to create a User, create clothing, and view clothing inventory.

 * Class Diagrams: